 ☑️ Begin with the end in mind

 This is about knowing the end goal at the beginning of the journey.
-Say, You want to learn reactjs and you do not have much ideas about it yet.
-That's fine but, you should have fair idea of why do you want to learn reactjs?
+Say, You want to learn reactjs and you do not have many ideas about it yet.
+That's fine but, you should have a fair idea of why do you want to learn reactjs?
 What are you going to do with it?
-Is it going to help getting you the next cool job? or Is it for fun learning? certification etc?
+Is it going to help to get you the next cool job? or Is it for fun learning? certification etc?

-Time is precious and invaluable and we must make a good use of it.
-There must be reasons of beginning something.
+Time is precious and invaluable and we must make good use of it.
+There must be reasons for beginning something.
 Also beginning with the end in mind gives you enough planning opportunities to make your learning productive and fruitful.

 ☑️ Motivation is important

-You have began.
+You have begun.
 How are you doing?
-It is hard to continue without a motivation.
-Some of us are self motivated.
+It is hard to continue without motivation.
+Some of us are self-motivated.
 Many of us need an external motivation factor.
-A motivation to begin something always helps us in completing the journey with positive outcome.
+A motivation to begin something always helps us in completing the journey with positive outcomes.